Sour Cream Whoopie Pies with Chocolate Filling

 For the Chocolate Ganache Filling:

 - Preheat the oven to 375 degrees F and line cookie sheets with parchment paper.
 Using an electric mixer, cream the butter and sugar together until light and fluffy, 3-5 minutes.
 Then scrape the bowl and beat in the egg and sour cream until smooth.

 - Turn the mixer on low and add the vanilla, salt, baking powder and baking soda.
 Then slowly add the flour, and beat until just combined.

-- For the Chocolate ganache filling: Place the Nutella and chocolate chips in a microwave safe bowl.
+- Place the Nutella and chocolate chips in a microwave safe bowl.
 Microwave for 1 minute, then stir well so the chocolate chips melt into the Nutella.
 Scoop the filling into a thick plastic bag and snip the corner off to make a quick piping bag.

-- Flip half of the cookies over and pipe 1 – 1 1/2 teaspoons of chocolate ganache filling in the center of the turned cookies.
+- Flip half of the cookies over and pipe 1 to 1 1/2 teaspoons of chocolate ganache filling in the center of the turned cookies.
 Then top each one with another cookie and dust with cocoa powder or powdered sugar to garnish.
-Store in an air-tight container.
+Store in an airtight container.

 Making this recipe?
 Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!